techgrounds/techgrounds-laminated-denim/01_Linux_1/01_completed_assignments/LNX-08 report.md

 Standard error.
 Used by processes to write an error message.

 ##### fg
 A command to print the currently available diskspace.
+There are a number of flags and arguments available for this command to make the output more readable, such as **-h**.

 ##### date
 A command to print the current date and time.